newrelic/infrastructure-bundle/README.md

 ## Bumping versions

+**Note** Renovate should take care of bumping versions, and auto-merge them when all checks passes.
+If so automatically releases will pick that versions bumps without needed to add any changelog.

 Versions, urls, and architectures of the bundled integrations are defined in `bundle.yml`.

 The version of the [base agent image](https://hub.docker.com/repository/docker/newrelic/infrastructure/tags) is also defined in `bundle.yml`, and is collected by the `docker-build.sh` wrapper script.